-Mechanism Description Structuring the repository for When you set up a repository, you have the choice of structuring it for a single project or for multiple projects, which in requirements reuse turn could be organized by a number of programs of work.
+Mechanism Description Structuring When you set up a repository, you have the repository the choice of structuring it for a single for project or for multiple projects, which in requirements turn could be organized by a number of reuse programs of work.
 Enterprise Architect gives the modeler complete control on how the repository is structured, allowing Packages to be set up above the level of projects where some requirements such as Business, Regulatory and Architectural Requirements can be added.

-Creating a base model

-When you create a new repository in Enterprise Architect, you have the option of creating a blank model using the Model Wizard (Start Page 'Create from Pattern' tab) to help set up a repository structure, or you can use a base model as a template for the new model.
+Creating a base model When you create a new repository in Enterprise Architect, you have the option of creating a blank model using the Model Builder to help set up a repository structure, or you can use a base model as a template for the new model.
 The base model is a good place to store reusable assets such as Business, Regulatory and Architectural Requirements, and Policies and Business Rules.

-Importing requirements from other models

-It is quite common to have a number of Enterprise Architect Repositories in an organization and it is very easy to copy and reuse Requirements (or any other elements) from one model in another.
+Importing requirements from other models It is quite common to have a number of Enterprise Architect Repositories in an organization and it is very easy to copy and reuse Requirements (or any other elements) from one model in another.
 This can be achieved by simply copying a selection of Requirements or an entire Package from one repository to another, or even from one project to another in the same repository.
-Enterprise Architect works in the same way as any other Windows program, simply copying the selection to the clipboard and then allowing it to be pasted in another location in the same model or in another open repository.
+Enterprise Architect works in the same way as any other

+Windows program, simply copying the selection to the clipboard and then allowing it to be pasted in another location in the same model or in another open repository.
+Browser $\square \times$ 🎦 🗀 명임 🛧 🔸 🔍 🚍 -Þ Project Context Diagram Element Functional Requirements . 🗗 Functional Requirements 🖫 Functional Requirements Dashboard Priority 🔺 🛅 Manage Users 🗜 Functional Requirements Dashboard Status Hanage Users "FunctionalRequirement" REQ011 - Manage User Accounts "FunctionalRequirement" REQ016 - Add Users "FunctionalRequirement" REQ017 - Remove User "FunctionalRequirement" REQ018 - Report on User Account "FunctionalRequirement" REQ024 - Secure Access "FunctionalRequirement" REQ025 - Store User Details nlidate User Generate Documentation ⊳ 🗅 м 🔈 🗋 та Copy to Clipboard ID for Pasting as Link 🖒 🗋 Fi Delete selected item(s) Full Structure for Duplication 🔺 🗋 Non-F Help.. Þ
-Using the Reusable Asset Service

-The Reusable Asset Service (RAS) is particularly useful for distributed teams and provides a simple and convenient mechanism for modelers to distribute or download reusable model structures and elements such as Requirements through a shared repository, accessible via a Pro Cloud Server connection.
-Enterprise or organizational level Requirements could be stored in the RAS and different teams could incorporate them into their models, governance of the assets would typically be managed by the owner of the asset (register) at the Reusable Asset Service level.
+Using the Reusable Asset Service The Reusable Asset Service (RAS) is particularly useful for distributed teams and provides a simple and convenient mechanism for modelers to distribute or download reusable model structures and elements such as Requirements through a shared repository, accessible via a Pro Cloud Server connection.
+Enterprise or organizational level Requirements could be stored in the RAS and different teams could incorporate them into their models, governance of the assets would typically

+be managed by the owner of the asset

+(register) at the Reusable Asset Service

+level.